Making Asset and Equipment Utilization Efficient with IoT

 First of all, no one gets a perfect score of 100% utilization, or anything close to it, because it’s impossible.
 Downtime due to planned maintenance, lost operating time due to limited hours (anything less than 24/7/365 operation), holidays, operator breaks, reductions in production because of seasonal demand and other factors chip away at the time assets are fully deployed.
 Basically, any time that a machine isn’t moving at full steam ahead counts against the asset utilization score.

-In addition to the factors that reduce available production time, the different methods and formulas used to measure asset utilization typically plug in variables like total output, yield per unit, quality measures and more.
+In addition to the factors that reduce available production time, the different methods and formulas used to measure asset and equipment utilization typically plug in variables like total output, yield per unit, quality measures and more.
 As a general rule, anything above around 70% utilization is considered to be acceptable.
 The higher, the better, of course.

-Ok, so you’ve got your asset utilization score—what now?
+Ok, so you’ve got your asset and equipment utilization score—what now?
 Measuring asset and equipment utilization is just the first step.
 You need to understand what’s negatively impacting your figures, identify room for improvement, and make changes where possible.
 Some factors that depress your score can’t be changed (Are you going to start 24-hour shifts on Christmas day or get machines that never break?
 Good luck with that!) but visibility into the causes of interruptions in asset deployment are key to improving operational efficiency and planning future investments.

 Identifying those causes of lost production time—apart from those that are unavoidable—can inform decisions on strategic and financial matters that are most likely to deliver immediate impact.

 It’s also time to convert the lost utilization into dollars and cents.
 How much did you lose in profits due to equipment that wasn’t producing as it maybe could have?
 Assigning a value to lost profit opportunities also illustrates that amount you can spend to boost productivity and still be assured of coming out ahead.